flame-engine/flame/doc/tutorials/klondike/step4.md

   }
 ```
 The `_fanOffset` variable here helps determine the shift between cards in the fan, which I decided
-to be about 30% of the card width:
+to be about 20% of the card's width:
 ```dart
   final Vector2 _fanOffset = Vector2(KlondikeGame.cardWidth * 0.2, 0);
 ```

-Now that the waste pile is ready, let's get back to the `Stock`.
+Now that the waste pile is ready, let's get back to the `StockPile`.

 ## Stock, continued